Sharma-Hrishabh/Youresize/README.md

 # Youresize

-Chrome Extension to resize youtube video player
+Chrome Extension to resize youtube video player so that it fills your browser window.